victorg1991/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/12-comment-list-screenlet-for-android.markdown

 ## Listener [](id=listener)

-The `CommentListScreenlet` delegates some events to a class that implements `BaseCacheListener` named `CommentDisplayListener` and lets you implement the following methods:
+Comment List Screenlet delegates some events to a class that implements `CommentDisplayListener`.
+This interface lets you implement the following
+methods:

-- `onLoadCommentSuccess(CommentEntry commentEntry)`: Called when the operation finished successfully and the comment has been loaded.
+- `onLoadCommentSuccess(CommentEntry commentEntry)`: Called when the Screenlet successfully loads the comment.

-- `onDeleteCommentSuccess(CommentEntry commentEntry)`: Called when the operation finished successfully and the comment has been deleted.
+- `onDeleteCommentSuccess(CommentEntry commentEntry)`: Called when the Screenlet successfully deletes the comment.

-- `onUpdateCommentSuccess(CommentEntry commentEntry)`: Called when the operation finished successfully and the comment has been updated.
+- `onUpdateCommentSuccess(CommentEntry commentEntry)`: Called when the Screenlet successfully updates the comment.